data-preservation-programs/singularity/docs/en/cli-reference/prep/create.md

    Preparation Management

 OPTIONS:
+   --auto                             Whether to automatically start pack and daggen jobs after scan.
+If disabled, jobs will need to be manually started. (default: true)
    --delete-after-export              Whether to delete the source files after export to CAR files (default: false) --help, -h                         show help --max-size value                   The maximum size of a single CAR file (default: "31.5GiB")